Dominicdaniel86/Dominicdaniel86/README.md

 ## Also collaborating on 🫱🏻‍🫲🏻

 ### Academic ChatBot 👨🏻‍🎓
 A chatbot that processes YouTube videos for interactive learning.
 Users can ask specific questions about the video content.
 [View on GitHub](https://github.com/dneumnn/AcademicChatBot)
-🔧 Built with XXX
+🔧 Built with Python and FastAPI

 ### Chrono Crusaders Project 🎮
 Developing a roguelike video game with time travel themes in the Godot Engine.
 Still in concept.
 [View on GitHub](https://github.com/Chrono-Crusaders/Chrono-Crusaders-Project)
 🔧 Built with Gotdot, GDScript and C#

 ## Where else you can find me